 During 1992 and 1993 and indeed subsequent years, there was a lot of anxiety in academic research and civil society organizations as well as in Faith Based Organizations (NGOs and FBOs especially) on the structural adjustment programs (SAPs) that were being implemented by African countries as part of their programs with the World Bank and the International Monetary Fund (IMF).
 The anxiety was centered on both the short and long term effects of SAPs but more importantly, by the reality of a different expectation of what the North could do to save the untenable reality of African high indebtedness and inability to pay back their debts.

 The SAPs were in themselves deepening the debt crisis as a result of currency devaluation measures African countries had to undertake.
-African countries were being faced with higher debt repayment obligations than they were able to spend on health and education: compromising African development prospects.
+African countries were being faced with high debt repayment obligations so much so that they were unable to spend on health and education: compromising African development prospects.
 It was not clear if Creditor countries could write off the debt and usher in a Marshal Plan as was the case with USA and Germany after the Second World War which enabled Germany to rise from the ashes in spite of its negative global intent.

 - Next >>